Astronomers' and Physicists' Attitudes Toward Education & Public Outreach: A Programmatic Study with The Dark Energy Survey: Results

-We also included several questions designed to learn how much time DES scientists commit to EPO.
-We asked survey respondents to indicate their average weekly time commitment to preparing and engaging in EPO activities by checking corresponding boxes.
-In addition, we asked how much time they \textit{would like to} spend on such tasks.
-A summary of these responses is shown in Table \ref{tables:time}.
-It is clear that, on the whole, respondents would like to spend more time on both preparing and engaging in EPO than they currently are.
+We also included several questions designed to probe how much time DES researchers commit to EPO.
+We asked survey respondents to indicate their average weekly time commitment to preparing and engaging in EPO activities by checking corresponding boxes (Q9).
+In addition, we asked how much time they \textit{would like} to spend on such tasks (Q10).
+A summary of these responses is shown in Table~\ref{tab:time}.
+We find that 88\% of respondents spend three hours or less per week engaging in or preparing for EPO activities.
+The amount of time respondents would like to spend on preparation (or engagement) is strongly and significantly correlated with the time they currently devote ($r = 0.99, p < 0.001$).
 Thirty-five percent of respondents would like more time to prepare for EPO activities, while 62\% are satisfied with their current preparation time.
 Similarly, 45\% of respondents would like to spend more time actually engaging in EPO, while 54\% are content with current engagement.
+Of those respondents who would like to increase their engagement time, 81\% indicated that they would like to increase their engagement by one time interval (e.g., if a respondent currently engages 1-3 hours per week, she would like to spend 3-5 hours per week).
 Furthermore, while nearly 10\% of respondents do not engage in EPO, only 3\% lack the interest.